hhe1ibeb/training/README.md

 # Training
-APCS / TOI and algorithms and stuff on [zerojudge](https://zerojudge.tw/).
+Python APCS / TOI and algorithms and stuff on [zerojudge](https://zerojudge.tw/).